delving/delving/README_FIRST.txt

 ./bootstrap/src/main/java/eu/europeana/bootstrap/EuropeanaBackendStarter.java from you ide.
 This will launch an embedded Jetty
 Server at http://localhost:8983/{resolve|cache|solr}/

-Each module with an web-app (resolve, cache-servlet, portal-lite) has a jetty starter class in the test directories.
+Each module with a web-app (api, portal-lite) has a jetty starter class in the test directories.
 Use it to run the module during development.
 This allows for quick development cycles.
 Also all template, javascript and css files are live updated.
 You can find these instances of JettyStarter at http://localhost:8080/{portal|resolve|cache}/.
 For these classes to have images and search capabilities you need to have an instance of EuropeanaStarter running as well.